URL Specification

 - To enable and support work towards an update of RFCÂ 3987 that resolves the incompatibilities with the WHATWG standard.

-- To enable and support editorial changes to the WHATWG standard in the hope to recover the structural framework for relative references, normalisation and the hierarchy of equivalence relations on URLs that was put forward in RFCÂ 3986.
+- To enable and support editorial changes to the WHATWG standard in the hope to recover the structural framework for relative references, normalisation and the hierarchy of equivalence relations that was put forward in RFCÂ 3986.

-This is a development version of the specification.
+- This is version 0.10.1 of the specification.

 - This document is licensed under a Creative Commons - CC BY-SA 2.0 license.

-- There is a reference implementation to accompany this specification.
+- There is a Reference Implementation to accompany this specification.

 Sequences